photoprism/photoprism-docs/docs/developer-guide/vision/service/index.md

 3. If you plan to use Ollama through this service, set `OLLAMA_ENABLED=true` and replace `<ollama-ip>` with the IP address of your Ollama machine.
 4. Start the service: `docker compose up -d`

-## Step 2: Configure PhotoPrism ##
+## Step 2: Configure PhotoPrism

-Create a vision.yml file in the config path (default: `storage/config`) of your PhotoPrism instance, and change the configuration as needed:
+Create a `vision.yml` file in the config path (default: `storage/config`) of your PhotoPrism instance, and change the configuration as needed:

-!!! warning "Important: File Extension"
+!!! warning ""
     The configuration file **must** be named `vision.yml` using the `.yml` extension, **not** `.yaml`.
 Files with the `.yaml` extension will be ignored by PhotoPrism.

 === "Example 1: Using a pre-installed Model"